-Medicines that are not listed are subject to optional prescription, and include over-thecounter (OTC) medicines.
+Medicines that are not listed are subject to optional prescription and include over-thecounter (OTC) medicines.
 These are available without prescription and may be placed in front of the pharmacy counter to allow the patient to help himself or herself.
-These medications, which are included in a specific list issued by the ANSM,41 are intended to treat common and mild symptoms, for a limited time, without the intervention of a physician for the diagnosis, initiation and monitoring of treatment, but with the advice of the pharmacist.
+These medications, which are included in a specific list issued by the ANSM,49 are intended to treat common and mild symptoms, for a limited time, without the intervention of a physician for the diagnosis, initiation and monitoring of treatment, but with the advice of the pharmacist.
 They are packaged according to the dosage and duration of treatment and have an information leaflet specifically adapted to this use.

 In France, only medicinal products that do not need a prescription can be sold online.
-Only online pharmacies that have received an authorisation from the competent ARS, are attached to a brick-and-mortar pharmacy, and comply with strict 'good dispensing practices' can sell medicines online.
-In its judgment of 19 June 2019,42 the Commercial Division of the French Supreme Court confirmed the pharmacy monopoly for online sales of medicines, thereby taking a different stance than the French competition authority (ADLC) which had argued for the liberalisation of such online sales.
+An online pharmacy must be the immediate extension of a brick-and-mortar pharmacy.
+Only online pharmacies that have made a prior notification to the competent ARS and Order of Pharmacists and comply with strict 'good dispensing practices' can sell medicines online.
+In its judgment of 19 June 2019,50 the Commercial Division of the French Supreme Court confirmed the pharmacy monopoly for online sales of medicines, thereby taking a different stance than the French competition authority (ADLC) which had argued for the liberalisation of such online sales.